Updated on 1 January 2022

 Study pre-protocols (i.e. discussing provisional study designs) may also be submitted and will be clearly labelled as such in the title when published.
 If specific feedback is being requested from reviewers and/or other readers from the community, this should be included in the article.

-Study protocols for pilot and feasibility studies will also be considered.
+Study protocols for pilot and feasibility studies will not be considered.